DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

-"The chaotic nature of your magic power.
+"The nature of your mysterious chaotic magic power.
-Then these wings.
+Then those wings.
 I also feel the strength of cryptids in you.
 Just what is your true nature and the source of your power?"

 "I don't know, and don't even want to know."

 She continued living without knowing it.
 As long as Kai was with her, she didn't even think about wanting more.
 Once she discovered...
 Instinctively she knew that her life would become more difficult.

 "Mysterious creature, you shall not pass here."